MShawon/YouTube-Viewer/README.md

 # Proxies
  *[IPRoyal](https://iproyal.com?r=18862) offers datacenter and residential proxies.
-The Royal Residential proxies have a large pool with addresses in over 160 countries all over the world, so they can generate a massive number of views.
-IPRoyal agreed to provide a huge discount for my script users, so the price will be as low as 3.60USD/GB!
-To get this incredible 10% discount for Royal Residential proxies, use the discount code: `youtubers10`*
+The Royal Residential proxies have a large pool with addresses in over 195 countries all over the world, so they can generate a massive number of views.
+IPRoyal agreed to provide an additional discount of 5% which adds up to current bulk discounts!
+To get this incredible 5% discount, with bulk discounts for Royal Residential proxies, use the discount code: `youtubers5`*

 * ## Free Proxy